randax/kafka-streams-workshop/README.md

 ### Transform data

-It is time to write our first _Kafka Stream_ application.
-This time it even involves writing a bit of Java code.
+It is time to create our first _Kafka Stream_ application, and it will even involve writing a bit of Java code.

 Open the folder ``kafka-streams-app`` in your favourite IDE, and add the missing parts in ``no.booster.ex1.TransformInventory``.